 - 78. Drug offending generates large amounts of cash and may involve simple ML methods.
 The greater financial sophistication of fraud offenders can lead to more complex ML, which may make detection more difficult.
 This is exacerbated by under-reporting by the victims of fraud.
 Individual criminals are assessed as the greatest generator of proceeds of crime (both of drug crime and fraud) and as being associated with the most sophisticated ML/TF methods. - 79.
 The FIU reports that organised crime groups have access to ML networks that can be sophisticated and hard for law enforcement to combat.
 They are likely to seek to abuse New Zealand structures to carry out criminal activity, launder proceeds, and act as a conduit to move and layer criminal funds.
 New Zealand's reputation as a stable, low-risk country is likely to be exploited and degraded by overseas offenders abusing the financial system and New Zealand companies and trusts. - 80.
-The NRA 2018 lists the following factors as the highest priority observed vulnerabilities for New Zealand; international wire transfers, alternative payment methods, new technology, gatekeeper professions (including formation of companies, trusts and charities), cash, businesses and high value goods.
+The NRA 2019 lists the following factors as the highest priority observed vulnerabilities for New Zealand; international wire transfers, alternative payment methods, new technology, gatekeeper professions (including formation of companies, trusts and charities), cash, businesses and high value goods. - 81.
+Note: The FIU have produced a useful guide for the submission of SARs Suspicious Activity Reporting Guideline 2018.12 The guideline contains many indicators and warnings, or red flags, of ML/TF activity that reporting entities should consider when assessing ML/TF risk.